christovito/los-predictor/README.md

 ##### **Prediction Result** #####
 ![prediction](img/prediction.JPG)<br>
 After submitting the form, you will see the prediction result under the Submit button.
-It says the patient will have either a longer or longer stays.
+It says that the patient will have either a longer or shorter stays.